SeifAbdAlAzem/web-dev-templates/README.md

 # Web Templates Repository

 Welcome to the Web Templates Repository!
-This repository contains a collection of templates for various web development technologies, including HTML5, CSS3, Bootstrap, JavaScript, and SASS.
+This repository contains a collection of templates for various web development technologies, including HTML5, CSS3, Bootstrap, JavaScript, SASS, and React.
 Whether you're a beginner looking to learn or a seasoned developer in need of inspiration, this repository has something for everyone.

 ## Folder Structure